 Involve the person you are making a best interests decision for

-Mencap and BILD’s Involve Me resource is about creative ways that can be used to ensure people remain at the heart of decision making, and how their preferences can be captured and used to influence decisions about their lives even if they lack capacity to make the decision.
+Mencap and BILD’s Involve Me resources offer some creative ways to ensure people remain at the heart of decision making.
+There are guides and a video to show how the preferences of people with PMLD can be captured and used to influence decisions about their lives, even if they lack capacity to make the decision themselves.

 Independent Mental Capacity Advocate (IMCA)

-If a person has no family or friends for the decision-maker to consult with on important decisions like serious medical treatment or changes of accommodation, then an Independent Mental Capacity Advocate must represent the person’s views.
+If a person has no family or friends for the decision-maker to ask about important decisions like serious medical treatment or changes of accommodation, then an Independent Mental Capacity Advocate must represent the person’s views.

 They are a legal safeguard for people who lack the capacity to make big decisions.
-More on Independent Mental Capacity Advocates.
+Read more on Independent Mental Capacity Advocates.

 FAQs about the Mental Capacity Act